rehierl/node-tree-outliner/1-1-4-node-trees/1-1-path-of-nodes.md

 Any such path has one direction/orientation only:

 * any such path is said to be uni-directional
+* i.e. all edges in an uni-directional path have the same orientation
 * i.e. no `(p in TD)` has a pair of consecutive nodes `(ni,ni+1)` such that `(ni child-of ni+1)`
 * i.e. no `(p in BU)` has a pair of consecutive nodes